argonjs/design-tools/_twine/part5.md

 Note that `aquarium` should be replaced with the name corresponding to the panorama image you wish to show in the scene.

 ## Overlaying 3D Objects onto Panoramas
 With our next passage, let's try to overlay our panorama with some 3D objects.
-Think back to tutorial 3.
+Think back to [part 3]({{ site.baseurl }}/_twinet/part3).
 How did we add 3D objects to a scene?

-Remember, we first have to add the append3d (and optionally the replace3d) macro into the JavaScript component before we can begin placing 3D objects into our scene.
+Remember, we have to first add the append3d (and optionally the replace3d) macro into the JavaScript component before we can begin placing 3D objects into our scene.
 Go ahead and add those in.
 After that's done, we can start adding 3D objects, and your second passage can look something like this:

 ```html
 Here is our second panorama, and as you can see (you might have to look around), we have added some 3D objects to it!
 Click [[here|Start]] to go back to the 'Start' scene.